phama2/WALA/gettingStartedWithDocker.md

 --sig-proxy=true: Proxy all received signals to the process (non-TTY mode only)
 -i              : Keep STDIN open even if not attached

+Volume Related Flags:
+-v, -volume=[host-src:]container-dest[:<options>]: Bind mount a volume.
+Mounts folder to container from computer.
+The 'host-src' is an absolute path or a name value.
+:/input specifies that the path is the input directory
+:/output specified that the path is the output directory

+Expose Flags:
+These flags are related to networking.
+-p=[]: Publish a container's port or a range of ports to the host.
+Both hostPort and containerPort can be specified as a range of ports.
+When specifying ranges for both, the  number of container ports in the range must match the number of host ports in the range, like in the Wala command:
+       -p 5901:5901

+Other Flags:
+-ti: Opens an interactive container instance

 # Docker in regards to Wala

 To run the Wala Development image in Docker, you need to run the following command: